Top 5 Paint For Trailer Floor: Durability & Grip Guide

 No. 2

-Trailer Floor Coating TK64 Roll On Application; Water Based Coating; Protects Trailer Floors, Ramps and Walls; Non Skid Paint (Gray, 2 Gallons, 1 Foam Cover)
+Trailer Floor Coating (Gray, 4.5 Gallons Pail with 2 Foam Rollers Protects Trailer Floors, Ramps and Walls; Non Skid Paint

 • Coating Overview: Water-based plastic coating designed to resist abrasion in automotive, industrial, and agricultural environments; provides a textured, slip-resistant surface in black or grey.